ulrivo/11ta-template/src/index.md

     desktop: # leave blank to inherit "mobile" height (default = full screen)
   bg:
     color: # default bg-black
-    image: home/plane.jpg # relative to /assets/images/
+    image: home/double_cherry-hero.png # relative to /assets/images/
     imagePosition: # options = bg-center (default), bg-left, bg-right
     video: pixabay-john-macdougall.mp4 # local relative /assets/video/, or full https://... if remote?
     opacityMobile: opacity-50 # options opacity-n, 5, 10, 15, 20, 25, 50, 75, 100 (default)
     opacityDesktop: opacity-75 # Leave blank to inherit opacityMobile, use same options as opacityMobile
-  headingText: Is your data lost in the forest,<br>or the trees?
+  headingText: Are you looking for an amazing game,<br>it could be here!
   headingTextColor: # default = text-white (can use any TailwindCSS text-[color]-[xxx])
   headingTextCase: # default = as typed - options: uppercase, lowercase, capitalize
-  subheadingText: This is some pithy text that explains why you should hire us without reading any further...
-Or is it farther?
+  subheadingText: We are makig fine games and welcome you on our site.
   subheadingTextColor: # Leave empty to inherit headingTextColor or default (text-white) or use any text-[color]-[xxx]
-  buttonText: Contact Us... # no button generated if left blank
+  buttonText: # Contact Us... # no button generated if left blank
   buttonURL: /contact/ # full url required.
 Example: https://thisdomain.com/somepage/
   buttonTextColor: # leave blank to inherit from /src/_data/colors.buttonCustom or buttonDefault
   buttonBgColor: # leave blank to inherit from /src/_data/colors.buttonCustom.bg or buttonDefault.bg